-Report the abuse to law enforcement agencies, social service agencies, a minister or other credible friends, colleagues or family members that can serve as a witness.
-You can report physical and sexual assaults as well as terrorist threats " threats to kill you.
+Report the abuse to law enforcement agencies, social service agencies, a minister or other credible friends, colleagues or family members who can serve as a witness.
+You can report physical and sexual assaults as well as terrorist threats — threats to kill you.
 These are criminal.
-Any reports from caregivers, teachers, doctors, experts, etc., on the impact of abuse toward you or your child " i.e., if the child witnessed abuse and reported it to others, etc.
+Any reports from caregivers, teachers, doctors, experts, etc., on the impact of abuse toward you or your child — i.e., if the child witnessed abuse and reported it to others, etc.

 Find a Family Law Attorney

 You want an attorney who is in your area and has experience with domestic violence cases.